Home » 7 Signs You are Trapped in the Restriction-Binge Cycle

 NOTE* your food requirements change every single day depending on much sleep you’ve had, exercise you’ve done, your stress levels etc. So, tune in and honour where you are daily.

-If you want further support to teach you how to move away from boring diets and want to nurture a more positive relationship with food, CHECK-OUT our 12-week Intuitive Eating Online Group Programme!
+If you want further support to teach you how to move away from boring diets and want to nurture a more positive relationship with food, CHECK-OUT our 12-week THRIVE Programme!
 In this programme we address the ins and outs of putting an end to the restriction-binge cycle, teach you how to nurture a positive relationship with your body and food AND guide you towards food freedom.
 Enquire today!